IreneSolaiman/b4-project/README.md

 Continue: Having open channels of communication and having scrum meetings every day, which provided me with a good overview of our progress and where the key blockers are.

 # Stephane
+* Start: reviewing the architecture of the site together regularly.
+Following the previous retrospective, we had been careful to communicate the changes in styles and formatting made (and it was a morale booster too: it's visible change).
+It may be beneficial for the future to also discuss the changes made to the back-end e.g. should we delete the "our-team" folder now that the information is in the homepage accordion?
+* Stop: Thinking in terms of ouput.
+Giving the time allocated to the project, best to start with the dataset and start thinking of an output graph from there.
+Ideally my heatmap would have compared penetration to the cybersecurity index but the latter was only available for 3 years.
+In addition, stop relying on Wee for wonderful snacks as we spent our days coding...
+* Continue: Scrum meetings every day standing up; sharing the "learnt lessons" from us individually overcoming blockers ("so I did this and that's how I got it to work"); supporting each other's progress and morale.

 **TEAM PROCESSES**